 Hemp seed oil contains a lot of beneficial nutrients, but does not contain any cannabinoids, and therefore will not have the same degree of health benefits.

-In most countries marijuana is illegal because it contains above the legal limit of 0.2 – 0.3% THC.
+In most countries MJ is illegal because it contains above the legal limit of 0.2 – 0.3% THC, which can produce a psychoactive effect and lead to addiction in susceptible individuals.
 Therefore, most CBD oil is levied from hemp.

 However hemp seed oil comes exclusively from the seeds of hemp plants.
-Seeing as both plants can be referred to as Cannabis Sativa L. this makes telling the difference between them quite tricky.
+Seeing as both plants can be referred to as C. Sativa L. this makes telling the difference between them quite tricky.

 Some people sell hemp seed oil as hemp oil, because its easy to think you are buying CBD oil if you’re new to the market.
 Hemp seed oil is A LOT cheaper to make, so there’s money to be made by fronting it as CBD.